Table of Contents

 The solution supports the removal of Microsoft Office 2007-2016.

 Note that you might want to modify the section depending on what you want to remove.
 In my case, I’m running CLIENTALL.
 I have noticed that this can sometimes remove more than you intended, so test it out before rolling it out into production.

 Microsoft is deprecating the Offscrub scripts in favor of the feature set in the new Office Customization Toolkit available at config.office.com and also in Microsoft Endpoint Configuration Manager (SCCM).

 How to configure support for multiple languages in Office 365 ProPlus

 This Microsoft Office 365 ProPlus deployment solution analyzes the computer’s OS culture and then applies an XML configuration file, depending on the outcome.

-In the default version of the solution, I only have English and Swedish defined, but you can select other languages.
+In the default solution, I only have English and Swedish defined, but you can select other languages.

 If the OS language does not match any language in the list, it automatically falls back to en-us.